Atlanta Startup Exchange Expands to U.K. in Second Year - Global Atlanta

 “Without neglecting the educational and cultural mission of sister cities, we are putting additional emphasis on business development,” said Shelby Grubbs, who heads up the Atlanta Sister Cities Commission in addition to running the Atlanta Center for International Arbitration and Mediation.

 With each city sending and receiving two companies to and from Atlanta, eight will participate overall in 2017.
-All expenses are paid except food:
+All expenses including airfare, lodging local travel, and even co-working space, are paid, except food.

+For Baratunde Cola, CEO of Carbice Corp., the trip to Toulouse last year had the effect of honing focus on a particular business segment and opening his eyes to the potential of the French market.

+Carbice, a Georgia Tech spinoff that raised $1.5 million this month in a seed round, makes a black tape composed of carbon nanotubes, a super conductive material that can be used to transfer heat within electronic devices.
+It helps device manufacturers save space and cost while improving computing power.
+The case for its use in consumer electronics was clear, but the trip gave Mr. Cola confidence he was on the right path in satellites, another potential application.

 The Newcastle partnership is being helped along by Sage, the British business software company based in that city since its own startup phase in 1981.
 The U.K. Department of International Trade and Invest Newcastle are also involved, as is Invest Atlanta.

-Sage has its North American headquarters in Atlanta and has rapidly expanded its outreach to the startup and business community as it has grown its headcount at a new Atlantic Station office housing hundreds of employees.
+Sage has its North American headquarters in Atlanta and has rapidly expanded its outreach to the startup and business community as it has grown its headcount at a new Atlantic Station office housing about 200 employees.

-Sage will not only help locate and select the Newcastle companies, but it will help judge the application for Atlanta firms looking to go to the U.K. The first 50 applicants will get a free 12-month subscription to Sage One online accounting and payroll software.
+Sage will manage the process on the Newcastle side, helping locate and select the Newcastle companies and organizing their program in Atlanta.
+The first 50 applicants from Newcastle will get a free 12-month subscription to Sage One online accounting and payroll software.
+When they arrive in Atlanta, Sage will sponsor some travel and accommodations.

-Earlier this month, Taylor Woodruff of Atlanta’s Office of International Affairs traveled to Washington to accept Sister Cities International’s Innovation Award for Economic Development on behalf of the program.
+Earlier this month, Taylor Woodruff of Atlanta’s Office of International Affairs traveled to Virginia Beach, Va., to accept Sister Cities International’s Innovation Award for Economic Development on behalf of the program.

 Read a detailed description of the first year’s program here.